EBC News

-EBC News (Dōngsēn Xīnwén Tái) is a satellite cable news channel operated by Eastern Television in Taiwan.
+EBC News (東森新聞台) is a satellite cable news channel operated by Eastern Television in Taiwan.
 It was a free-to-air studios television launched on 1 September 1997.
 It also broadcasts content from BBC News.

 ETTV Asia News

 ETTV Asia News (東森亞洲新聞台 (Dōngsēn yazhou xīnwén tái)) is a satellite cable news channel operated by Eastern Television in Southeast Asia.
 It was a free-to-air studios television launched on 2002.

 EBC Asia News is 24-hour all-news channel, which they did aired the news (including the news bulletins re-aired during the overnight) but doesn't carried some of the news footage outside Taiwan (such as news from Japanese sources or even, in some cases, live sporting events which they only handled the broadcast for the Taiwanese cable TV).

 Controversies

 In April 2023, two EBC News reporters were taken into Chinese custody after filming military drills by the Chinese People's Liberation Army on Pingtan Island.